The Omnivore’s Dilemma changed how I think about food.

 Weber Shaw, Fran.
 30 Ways to Help You Write.
 New York: Bantam Books, Inc., 1980, ISBN 0-553-24073-0.

-If you’re new to writing, or if you’ve never used books to inspire you to improve you skill, you might consider judging the “sound” of these books to select those that might appeal to you.
+If you’re new to writing, or if you’ve never used books to inspire you to improve your craft, you might consider judging the “sound” of these books to select those that might appeal to you.

 When I say sound, I’m referring to how we hear books in our head as we read them.
 Readers are used to judging poetry by sound, which encompasses mood, rhythm and tone, but they often forget that other books have the same qualities.